2KAbhishek/win2k/README.md

 ### 🚀 Installation

+It is recommended to run these commands in Admin mode, you can hit `Win + x` and select `Terminal (Admin)` to open an Admin window.

 ```powershell
 # Install scoop
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time